MSIM Admissions FAQ

 Q: I am a student from India with a 3-year bachelor’s degree, with some additional education after that.
 Does my education fulfill the UW Graduate School requirement for a “4-year U.S. bachelor’s degree or equivalent”?

-A: Since this a requirement of the central UW Graduate School, it’s a good idea to confirm directly with them whether your education meets the requirement at uwgrad@uw.edu.
+A: Since this is a requirement of the central UW Graduate School, it’s a good idea to confirm directly with them whether your education meets the requirement by emailing uwgrad@uw.edu.
 Traditionally, however, the Graduate School has issued the following guidelines for additional qualifications from India — to combine with a 3-year degree bachelor’s — which are deemed sufficient for graduate admission:

 - A 3-year bachelor degree plus CONFERRAL of an Indian master's degree.
 These two qualifications are sufficient for graduate admission.
 (One year completion of a master's program without conferral of the degree is NOT sufficient.)